 Recital Eligibility

-Most students enrolled in the Certificate in Music Performance or the Minor in Music Performance (MPP Minor) programs are required to give a culminating recital performance in order to complete that degree program.
-Click here for details on recital requirements for the MPP Minor.
+Seniors enrolled in the Certificate in Music Performance or the Minor in Music Performance (MPP Minor) programs are required to give a culminating recital performance to complete that degree program.
+For details on current recital requirements, please contact the Program Manager for Performance Activities.

 Certificate in Performance/MPP Minor Required Recitals: Production staff will be in touch early in the Fall semester to provide available Spring semester dates and times, and facilitate booking.

-When you book your recital date, you’ll be asked to indicate any production support requests you may have.
+When you are asked to submit your proposed repertoire for faculty approval, you’ll be asked to indicate any production support requests you may have.
 These might include the use of large instruments that will need to be delivered to the recital location, soundcheck time, click-tracks, audio playback, amplification, audio processing, and more.
-If these needs arise after your date is confirmed, please make sure to contact production management as soon as possible; last-minute requests may not be able to be accommodated.
+Students are welcome and encouraged to provide these details to the Production Manager earlier, if possible.
+If these needs arise after your repertoire is approved, please make sure to contact production management as soon as possible; it may not be possible to accommodate some or all last-minute requests.

 Dress Rehearsal: If you would like additional time during which to familiarize yourself with the concert venue, piano, and acoustics, please make note of this in your original request, or email at least four weeks prior to your requested rehearsal time.
 Additional rehearsal time will only be made available after October 1 each year, and based on venue and staff availability.
 Therefore, it may not be possible to accommodate every request for a dress rehearsal.